ipfs/helia-verified-fetch/packages/verified-fetch/README.md

 [DAG-CBOR](https://ipld.io/docs/codecs/known/dag-cbor/) uses the [Concise Binary Object Representation](https://cbor.io/) format for serialization instead of JSON.

-This supports more datatypes in a safer way than JSON and is smaller on the wire to boot so is usually preferable to JSON or DAG-JSON.
+This supports more data types in a safer way than JSON and is smaller on the wire to boot so is usually preferable to JSON or DAG-JSON.

 ##### Content-Type